 Attendance Policy: Regular and punctual attendance is expected.
-An absence is defined as not being in your seat during class time.
+An absence is defined as not being in your seat during class time, and arriving 15 minutes late or leaving 15 minutes early.

 Attendance (absences, tardies, and early exits) will be documented each day.
 This information will be used to decide borderline grades and to write letters of recommendation.
 Students should discuss each absence with the instructor.
-More than three hours of absence will require a meeting with the instructor to determine if you should remain in the class.
+More than three hours (2 Class Periods) of absence will require a meeting with the instructor to determine if you should remain in the class, and may result in a decrease of overall grade.